 Since the introduction of austerity in 2010, local government has taken a disproportionately large share of the reductions in public expenditure as part of efforts to balance the nation's finances.
-The financial year 2019/210 will be the first year where the Council no longer receives any Revenue Support Grant.
+During the financial year 2020/21, the Council will again receive no Revenue Support Grant.
 The current national political uncertainty surrounding the shape of Brexit and its continuing priority in the government's agenda suggests it is reasonable to assume the approach adopted by local authorities since 2010 will need to continue for the foreseeable future.